Dry Cleaner

 whats the steps to take to get out oxidized oils.

-Asked by screh172 almost 11 years ago
+Asked by screh172 over 11 years ago

 Oxidized oil stains can be a very tough stain to get out.
 In fact, the vast majority of dry cleaners do a not have much success with these types of stains.
 Typically, they cannot be removed with wetside stain removal agents or bleach.
 They will require a dry side approach.